abpanic/Data-Unification/README.md

 ## Project Description

-Financial-Data-Unification is a project that helps users to import data from multiple sources such as Excel, MS SQL Server, and MySQL databases into a single target database.
+Data-Unification is a project that helps users to import data from multiple sources such as Excel, MS SQL Server, and MySQL databases into a single target database.
 The project uses SQL Server Integration Services (SSIS) as the primary tool for data integration, but it also provides an alternate method using Apache NiFi.
 The project aims to simplify the process of unifying financial data from multiple sources, which is a common challenge faced by financial analysts and data scientists.

 ## Installation
 To install Financial-Data-Unification, you must have SQL Server Integration Services and Apache NiFi installed on your machine.
 You can download SQL Server Integration Services from the Microsoft website, and Apache NiFi can be downloaded from the Apache NiFi website.
 Once you have installed these tools, you can clone the repository from GitHub and open the project in Visual Studio or any other IDE that supports SSIS.